 Marissia has also collaborated with the London-based emerging theatre company cafila aeterna as resident spectator and co-deviser in developing What Happened to the Tyrant (Camden People's Theatre, 2010) and The World Rests on a Tortoise (‘100 years of Futurism’ event, Goldsmiths College 2009).

-In the past she has widely taught on both theory and theatre practice specializing in: British theatre; feminist theatre; cultural/critical theory; contemporary theatre practices/devising; applied theatre; actor-training.
+She has widely taught modules on British theatre; feminist theatre; cultural/critical theory; contemporary theatre practices/devising; applied theatre; directing; and actor-training.

 Research and knowledge exchange

 In the past, she was member of CDE (Contemporary Drama in English) and was one of the founding editors of Platform postgraduate e-journal and served as member of its editorial board until 2009.

 Teaching and subject expertise

 Her teaching responsibilities include: Postdramatic Devising; Theatre in Society; Directing and Dramaturgy; Practice as Research; Dissertation; Arts in Context; Applied Theatre; Practising Applied Performance.